The human rights complaint process: A guide for respondents

 - At any stage of the complaint process, the complaint may be referred to the Director of the Commission for the Director's review and decision.
 The Director may dismiss or discontinue a complainant or continue the complaint, including referring the complaint to a tribunal.

-Conciliation is a voluntary, non-adversarial way to resolve disputes quickly.
+Conciliation is a voluntary, non-adversarial way of resolving differences.
+The Commission may assign a conciliator to try to help the parties resolve their differences.
 The success rate of conciliation is high: more than half of complaints are resolved at the conciliation stage.
-The Commission will assign a conciliator to work with you and the complainant.
-The conciliator is knowledgeable about human rights law and the Commission's complaint process.
-The conciliator will help you understand the human rights issues in the complaint and what types of resolutions are common in such complaints.
+The conciliator will help you understand the human rights issues in the complaint, human rights law and what types of resolutions are common in such complaints.

 All offers of resolution made by the parties during conciliation are made on a "without prejudice" basis.
-The investigator will not know what was discussed during conciliation.
+The investigator will not know what offers of resolution were discussed during conciliation.

 What happens if there is a reasonable basis to proceed?

-If you and the complainant agree to resolve the complaint, you should document and sign the agreement and provide a copy of the signed agreement to the Commission.
-Alternatively, the complainant can choose to provide the Commission with a signed withdrawal of the complaint.
+If the parties agree to resolve the complaint at any time, the parties should document and sign the agreement and provide a copy of the signed agreement to the Commission.
+Alternatively, the complainant can choose to provide the Commission a signed withdrawal of the complaint.
 Once the Commission receives either of these documents, it will close the complaint.

-If the complainant refuses to accept an offer from you to resolve the complaint that the Director of the Commission thinks is fair and reasonable, the Director can discontinue the complaint and the complaint will be closed unless the complainant requests the Chief of the Commission and Tribunals to review the Director's decision (commonly referred to as an appeal).
+If the complainant refuses to accept an offer from you to resolve the complaint that the Director of the Commission thinks is fair and reasonable, the Director can discontinue the complaint.
+If the complaint is discontinued, it will be closed unless the complainant requests the Chief of the Commission and Tribunals to review the Director's decision (commonly referred to as an appeal).

 If you do not offer a remedy that the Director of the Commission considers fair and reasonable, the Director may report to the Chief of the Commission and Tribunals that you and the complainant are unable to resolve the complaint.
 The Chief of the Commission and Tribunals then appoints a human rights tribunal to hear the complaint.